merelcht/kedro-datasets-showcase/slides.md

 This means:

 - Kedro becomes more modular, making it possible for users to upgrade only the kedro-datasets dependency in production rather than modifying the entire template.

-- Users can leverage newer datasets with older versions of Kedro and can use datasets without Kedro.
+- Users can leverage newer datasets with older versions of Kedro.